Email Deliverability Basics for Everyone

 Hard bounces occur when the address is undeliverable.
 It simply does not exist.
 The server lets you know via an email back to you.
 It’s like you walk up to the front door and you’re told your friend doesn’t live there (recipient unknown).
 Or maybe you drive there and there’s no house at that address (domain doesn’t exist).

 Sometimes hard bounces are unavoidable.
 According to MarketingSherpa, 2.1% of B2B emails decay each month.
 That means a flawless list of 1,000 valid email addresses in June will likely have only 979 valid in July.
 DiscoverOrg guarantees its data is 95% accurate (and not 100%) for this exact reason- sometimes it takes weeks to learn that someone have moved on.

 Soft bounces indicate a temporary delivery issue, not a permanent one like with hard bounces.
 There are several types of soft bounces that can impact the delivery of your emails, unlike hard bounces, which are relatively straightforward.
 Let’s take a look at some of the most popular reasons for soft bounces:

 This may happen if an email server has been misconfigured or if the server is down.
 This is treated as a temporary issue because correcting the configuration or getting the server up would then render the email address deliverable.

 We’ve all seen this one.
 Most email servers have size limits and when a message arrives.
 If that limit is exceeded, the message will bounce.

 You may think of voicemail when you hear “mailbox full”, but this happens to email boxes too.
 The recipient inbox has likely exceeded its quota, which means there’s no room for your message.

-Sometimes your recipient email address is valid, but you’re message is not welcome.
+Sometimes your recipient email address is valid, but your message is not welcome.
 This can happen in several ways.

 This can happen if your reply-to address, domain, or IP address is blacklisted.
 When you attempt delivery from a blacklist, your mail can get blocked and rejected by the email server.